W. K. Burton

-William Kinnimond Burton (11 May 1856 – 5 August 1899) was a Scottish engineer, photographer and photography writer, born in Edinburgh, Scotland, who lived most of his career in Meiji period Japan.
+William Kinnimond Burton (11 May 1856 – 5 August 1899) was a Scottish engineer, photographer and photography writer, born in Edinburgh, Scotland, who lived most of his career in Meiji era Japan.

 Biography

 Early life

 Burton was born in Edinburgh to John Hill Burton, a lawyer and amateur historian, who had written two books on economics, which had received attention in Japan.
 His mother was Katherine, daughter of Dr Cosmo Innes, one of Scotland's foremost amateur photographers.
 He was also a childhood friend of Sir Arthur Conan Doyle, who turned to him for background information for The Engineer's Thumb; Doyle's book, The Firm of Girdlestone, is dedicated to Burton.
 Conan Doyle lodged with Burton's aunt Mary while a student in Edinburgh.

 Burton studied at Edinburgh Collegiate School, but instead of going on to university, from 1873 he signed up for a five-year apprenticeship with the innovative hydraulic and mechanical engineers Brown Brothers & Co.
 Ltd at the Rosebank Ironworks in Edinburgh.
 Rising to become chief draftsman, he left the firm in 1879 to enter partnership with his uncle Cosmo Innes in London designing water systems.
 In 1881 he became Resident Engineer to the London Sanitary Protection Association.